ratpack/example-ratpack-gradle-kotlin-app/README.md

 2. Use Guice for dependency injection
 3. Uses the `ratpack` Gradle plugin
 4. Uses SpringSource's SpringLoaded for runtime reloading of classes during development
+5. Adds helper functions to make Ratpack more Kotlin like (see `helpers.kt`)

 ## Getting Started